Butalbital, Acetaminophen, Caffeine and Codeine

-Butalbital, acetaminophen, and caffeine with codeine phosphate is a combination drug product intended as a treatment for tension headache.
+Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules is a combination drug product intended as a treatment for tension headache.

-Butalbital, Acetaminophen, and Caffeine with Codeine Phosphate Capsules, consist of a fixed combination of butalbital 50 mg, acetaminophen 325 mg and caffeine 40 mg.
+Butalbital, Acetaminophen, and Caffeine Tablets, USP consists of a fixed combination of butalbital 50 mg, acetaminophen 325 mg and caffeine 40 mg.
 The role each component plays in the relief of the complex of symptoms known as tension headache is incompletely understood.

 The behavior of the individual components is described below.

-The in vitro plasma protein binding of butalbital is 45% over the concentration range of 0.5 to 20 mcg/mL.
-This falls within the range of plasma protein binding (20% to 45%) reported with other barbiturates such as phenobarbital, pentobarbital, and secobarbital sodium.
+The in vitro plasma protein binding of butalbital is 45% over the concentration range of 0.5-20 mcg/mL.
+This falls within the range of plasma protein binding (20 to 45%) reported with other barbiturates such as phenobarbital, pentobarbital, and secobarbital sodium.
 The plasma-to-blood concentration ratio was almost unity indicating that there is no preferential distribution of butalbital into either plasma or blood cells [see OVERDOSAGE for toxicity information].

-Acetaminophen: Acetaminophen is rapidly absorbed from the gastrointestinal tract and is distributed throughout most body tissues.
+Acetaminophen is rapidly absorbed from the gastrointestinal tract and is distributed throughout most body tissues.
 The plasma half-life is 1.25 to 3 hours, but may be increased by liver damage and following overdosage.
 Elimination of acetaminophen is principally by liver metabolism (conjugation) and subsequent renal excretion of metabolites.
 Approximately 85% of an oral dose appears in the urine within 24 hours of administration, most as the glucuronide conjugate, with small amounts of other conjugates and unchanged drug [see OVERDOSAGE for toxicity information].

 Caffeine is cleared through metabolism and excretion in the urine.
 The plasma half-life is about 3 hours.
-Hepatic biotransformation prior to excretion, results in about equal amounts of 1-methylxanthine and 1-methyluric acid.
+Hepatic biotransformation prior to excretion results in about equal amounts of 1-methylxanthine and 1-methyluric acid.
 Of the 70% of the dose that is recovered in the urine, only 3% is unchanged drug [see OVERDOSAGE for toxicity information].

 The plasma half-life is about 2.9 hours.
 The elimination of codeine is primarily via the kidneys, and about 90% of an oral dose is excreted by the kidneys within 24 hours of dosing.
 The urinary secretion products consist of free and glucuronide conjugated codeine (about 70%), free and conjugated norcodeine (about 10%), free and conjugated morphine (about 10%), normorphine (about 4%), and hydrocodone (1%).
 The remainder of the dose is excreted in the feces.

-At therapeutic doses, the analgesic effects reach a peak within 2 hours and persist between 4 and 6 hours [see OVERDOSAGE for toxicity information].
+At therapeutic doses, the analgesic effect reaches a peak within 2 hours and persists between 4 and 6 hours [see OVERDOSAGE for toxicity information].

-Butalbital, Acetaminophen, and Caffeine with Codeine Phosphate Capsules are indicated for the relief of the symptom complex of tension (or muscle contraction) headache.
+Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules is indicated for the relief of the symptom complex of tension (or muscle contraction) headache.

-Evidence supporting the efficacy and safety of butalbital, acetaminophen, and caffeine with codeine phosphate in the treatment of multiple recurrent headaches is unavailable.
+Evidence supporting the efficacy and safety of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules in the treatment of multiple recurrent headaches is unavailable.
 Caution in this regard is required because codeine and butalbital are habit-forming and potentially abusable.

-Butalbital, Acetaminophen, and Caffeine with Codeine Phosphate Capsules are contraindicated under the following conditions:
+Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules is contraindicated under the following conditions: